exporl/apex-documentation/development/bertha-in-apex.md

 ### BerthaBuffer

+The interface between APEX and Bertha is located in `BerthaBuffer`.
+It provides an interface to start, stop, and set parameters at runtime.
+Note that it doesn't contain an actual sound buffer, so the naming is a bit unfortunate.

 The major difference between Streamapp-connections and Bertha during the experiment is that Bertha doesn't stop between trials.
 It is always continuous[^1].